Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-synthetic-data-and-distillation-for-llms/getting-started-with-synthetic-data-and-distillation-for-llms.md

 - **Distill**: The knowledge from the large model to fine-tune model a smaller model and achieve high accuracy at fraction of cost.
 - **Generate**: Custom email/text communications tailored to each support ticket

+### What You Will Build
+- Fine-tuned model used for support ticket categorization
+- Email/text generation application

 ### Prerequisites

 - A [Snowflake](https://signup.snowflake.com/?utm_cta=quickstarts_) account in a region where Snowflake Cortex AI is available.
 [Check availability](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-availability).